openresty/srcache-nginx-module/README.markdown

 The following HTTP methods are allowed: `GET`, `HEAD`, `POST`, `PUT`, and `DELETE`.
 The `GET` and `HEAD` methods are always implicitly included in the list regardless of their presence in this directive.

+Note that `HEAD` requests are always skipped by [srcache_store](http://wiki.nginx.org/HttpSRCacheModule#srcache_store) because their responses never carry a response body.

 This directive was first introduced in the `v0.12rc7` release.

 srcache_ignore_content_encoding